-About 95 percent of these cases settle out of court.
-However, the accident lawyers of Boller & Vaughan are always willing and able to take a case to trial if that is what it takes to obtain just compensation for you.
-We only take cases that have merit and we keep our caseload small so we have the resources and the ability to fight with the insurance company as long as it takes to get the results that our clients want and deserve.
+However, the car accident attorneys at Boller & Vaughan are always willing and able to take a case to trial if that is what it takes to obtain rightful compensation for you.
+We only take cases that have merit and we keep our caseload small so we have the resources and ability to fight for your legal rights.

-Whether your case settles out of court or proceeds to trial, we will get to know you personally, and learn more than just the cold, hard facts in the case.
-We learn how your injuries have affected you and your family.
+Whether your case settles out of court or proceeds to trial, we will get to know you personally, learning more than just the cold, hard facts in your case.
+We’ll learn how your injuries have affected you and your family.
 Then, if we go to trial, we are able to present your case in a way that is compelling and meaningful to the jury.

 How long do I have to file an auto accident lawsuit in Wisconsin?